infiniteloopcloud/simpleblue/README.md

-# simpleblue
+# Simpleblue

+### Features

+- Supports both Android and iOS.
+- Small codebase, so breaking changes on the underlying system (ex. bluetooth related updates) can be easily upgraded.
+- Easy to use, only a few functions to create a working app.

-# Android
+### Android

 Add the following permissions to your AndroidManifest.xml file.
 To handle permissions you can use permission_handler package.

 ```
 <uses-permission android:name="android.permission.BLUETOOTH" android:maxSdkVersion="30" />
 <uses-permission android:name="android.permission.BLUETOOTH_ADMIN" android:maxSdkVersion="30" />